groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/_index.en.md

   downloads: "Downloads"

 code:
-  title: "Quickly Get Document Content"
+  title: "Quickly Parse Document Content with the SDK"
   more: "More examples"
   more_link: "https://github.com/groupdocs-parser/GroupDocs.Parser-for-Java/"
   install: |